My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 The uninformed decisions made by bar owners are the greatest reasons for staff misery.
 This causes

 waste, disloyalty and even theft.
 Here are the most common mistakes new bar owners make:

 1. Poor Bar Design-makes a difficult job even harder.
-Rather than pay a few hundred
+Rather than pay a few hundred dollars

-clue, thousands of dollars to design a bar that needs correction later.
+thousands of dollars to design a bar that needs correction later.